-Join Todd Perkins for an in-depth discussion in this video Next steps, part of Scratch Programming Language: The Basics.
+Join Todd Perkins for an in-depth discussion in this video Next steps, part of Learning Scratch.

 - [Voiceover] Well, that's the end of this course.…So, where do you go from here?…If you asked me, there are two different paths.…You can keep going down the Scratch path…and be an expert Scratch user.…If you're going to stick with Scratch,…what I recommend doing is looking at some…of the featured projects or finding some other projects…on the Scratch site and then remixing them.…For example, this Donut Maker project.…You can go to this project.…If you want to create your own version, you can click…on See Inside.…